- How much do they cost? / Are they covered by insurance? / Cost effectiveness.

 This is a very difficult question to answer, and one that we don't really have an answer for.
 We will say:

-- On the surface, a comparison of the cost of a sealant vs. a filling (about $50 vs. $100 plus) is easy enough to make.
+- On the surface, a comparison of the cost of a sealant vs. a filling (about $50 vs. $120 or so plus) is easy enough to make.
 But there is no guarantee that the tooth in question absolutely would have developed a cavity.

 - It's easier to demonstrate a cost benefit for teeth where incipient decay has already begun, or mouths where other teeth have already developed cavities.
 But in regard to overall oral health, why would you want to wait until either of these events had already happened?